HieuFromWaterloo/cousera-generative-ai-large-language-models/README.md

 ## What's Next?

-After taking this course, you can check out other free and extremely useful short courses offered DeepLearning.ai [here](https://www.deeplearning.ai/short-courses/)
+After taking this course, you can check out other free and extremely useful short courses offered by DeepLearning.ai [here](https://www.deeplearning.ai/short-courses/)